StackVista/stackstate-docs/use/stackstate-ui/views/about_views.md

 Every view that a user has permission to access is listed on the **all views** screen in the StackState UI.
 To open this screen, click **all views** from the main menu or **Views** in the top bar breadcrumbs.
 Views marked with a star are listed directly in the main menu for easy access.

-Click on a view name to open the topology perspective for that view.
+Click a view name to open the topology perspective for that view.

 ## Starred views